nbeaver/timetunnel-logos/readme.rst

 --------------------------

 #.
 Make sure ``timetunnel`` is installed.
 On Debian it is in the ``xscreensaver-gl-extra`` package.
 #.
-Download the scripts and patchfile.
+Download the git repository.

    ::